Have you been wondering how to sleep in the heat? Check out our tips on how to keep you and your children cool on those hot, sticky summer nights.

 And try running your feet and wrists under cold water before going to bed,’ adds Dr Nerina.

 Despite what many people think, you'll be cooler at night wearing something lighter rather than nothing at all.
 Light, thin, cotton bed clothing is the best option as it will draw sweat away from your body while still letting your skin breathe.
-This set from John Lewis is especially great, as both pieces are made with over 50% cotton so you'll stay cool a lot more easily.

 Also, try to keep hands and feet 'out' of both your clothes and the covers, as we lose most heat through our extremities.

 Make the most of the sunny spells and get outside.

 Your body will thank you for it, as the more light you’re exposed to in the daytime, the more your body will desensitise itself to the effects of light at night.